The Rockin' Ramrods: History

-In the Fall of 1965, their manager, Bill Spence arranged a short tour of New England opening for the Rolling Stones, along with the Blue Belles Vibrations.
+In the Fall of 1965, they opened for the Rolling Stones, along with the Blue Belles Vibrations.
 In December 1964 the Rockin' Ramrods had cut a version of "I Wanna Be Your Man" that John Lennon and Paul McCartney had written for the Rolling Stones' first single in 1963 and which the Beatles later recorded for their second album in England, With the Beatles.
 On the flipside was an obscure Lennon/McCartney number, "I'll Be on My Way."
 In 1965 the band released their next 45, "Wild About You" b/w "Cry in my Room" on the Southern Sound label, followed by a record they released under another name, the GTO's, "Don't Fool With Fu Manchu" b/w "Tears in the Stones" for the Claridge label.
-They band made an appearand in the movie, Disk-o-Tek Holiday, filmed in 1965 while Scott Curtis was their keyboardist.
+The band made an appearance in the movie Disk-o-Tek Holiday, filmed in 1965 while Scott Curtis was their keyboardist.
 At the end of the year, Scott Curtis departed and was replaced by Lenny Cirelli.

-In 1966 the band cut two singles, the first featuring "Play It" and the song Muddy Waters made famous, "Got my Mojo Workin', on the flipside, then later that year "Bright Lit, Blue Skies" b/w "Mr. Wind."
-Their last single as the Rockin' Ramrods was released on Plymouth in 1967 "Flowers in my Mind" b/w "Mary Mary."
-In 1968 Ron Campisi departed to form Puff recorded one album.
-The remaining members in the Rockin' Ramrods were Vin Campisi on vocals and guitar, Jim Mandell on keyboards, David Ryan on guitar, and Bob Henderson on drums, but the group disbanded shortly thereafter.
-Subsequently, they re-formed as the Ramrods, but with a different lineup and recorded an album in 1971, but then broke up for good.

 Several anthologies have been released featuring the band's collected work.
 The French label Eva Records issued the LP compilation I Wanna Be Your Man in 1983.
 Big Beat Records released The Best Of The Rockin' Ramrods in 1995.
 In 2000, Akarma Records, out of Italy, issued their own compilation of the same name, The Best Of The Rockin' Ramrods.